 All services are priced at the same rate as a benefit to Johns Hopkins students.

 Packages are available for three 1-hour or two 1.5-hour services.
-We offer a 12% savings for series sessions of 3 hours or more (purchased in advance).
+We offer a 10% savings for 3 hours or more purchased in advance.
 Gift Certificates are available upon request.

 Payment is accepted in cash, check, or credit (Visa, Mastercard, Discover, American Express).
 Payment is due before your appointment begins, and is handled by the individual therapist with whom you are booked.